 Pittsfield declares snow emergency

 PITTSFIELD, Mass.
-(NEWS10) — Ahead of the incoming nor’easter, the City of Pittsfield has declared a snow emergency.
-The snow emergency starts January 29 at 7 a.m. and ends January 31 at 7 a.m.
+(NEWS10) — Ahead of the incoming winter storm, the City of Pittsfield has declared a snow emergency.
+The emergency starts February 4 at 7 a.m. and ends February 6 at 7 a.m.

-The duration of the snow emergency covers the period of mixed precipitation and the time required for the city to clean up the streets after the storm ends.
-Residents are asked to use off-street parking during this time.

 - Vehicles can park on the odd side of the street between 7 a.m. on Saturday and 7 a.m. on Sunday